M.S. Admissions Frequently Asked Questions

 Please notify the Student Services Officer

-of your intentions if you wish to enroll summer quarter before the end of April.
+of your intentions if you plan to enroll summer quarter before the end of April.

 Individuals who are interested in taking classes online can do so through Stanford Center for Professional Development (SCPD).
 Students registered in courses via SCPD are classified as non-degree option (NDO) students and are expected to complete courses entirely online.